red-gate/Tech-Radar/README.md

 The radar is open for anyone within Redgate to contribute.

 Contributions are reviewed by Redgate’s Technical Advisory Board (TAB).
-The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers, Head of IT, Head of CORE, Head of Product Engineering) and is led by the CTO.
+The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers, Head of IT, Head of Product Engineering) and is led by the CTO.

 ## How is the radar built?